Shoulder Pain Osage Hills, MO

 Osage Hills, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for Osage Hills, MO residents by implementing proven treatment plans catered to your injury, pain level, age, and desired activity level.
-You do not have to delay in getting back to the activities you love and a pain-free life.
-Make an appointment through our website or call the location most convenient for you.
+Optimal movement health is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for Osage Hills, MO people of all ages by implementing proven treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Schedule an appointment through our website or call the location most convenient for you.

 Services Offered